probabl-ai/skore/README.md

 ## Installation

 For now, the only supported method to use skore is from source.
-Follow the instructions in [CONTRIBUTING.md](/CONTRIBUTING.md#quick-start) to install dependencies and start the dashboard.
+Follow the instructions in [CONTRIBUTING.md](/CONTRIBUTING.md#quick-start) to install dependencies and start the UI.

 ## Quick start

 For a complete introductory example, see our [basic usage notebook](/notebooks/basic_usage.ipynb).
-The resulting skore dashboard has been exported to [this HTML file](https://gist.github.com/augustebaum/6b21dbd7f7d5a584fbf2c1956692574e): download it and open it in your browser to visualize it.
+The resulting skore report has been exported to [this HTML file](https://gist.github.com/augustebaum/6b21dbd7f7d5a584fbf2c1956692574e): download it and open it in your browser to visualize it.

 In your shell, run the following to create a project file `project.skore` in your current working directory:
 ```sh